 Low frequencies of almost 50 kHz are best for profound water studies, and high frequency of up to 200 kHz is best for shallow water.

 The portability of fish finder is also essential.
 You can buy a portable fish finder that is lightweight and transportable from one place to another.
-You can also look into the Fixed Fish finders that require a proper area of installation.
-The fixed ones are quite heavy.
-You can choose the best portable fish finder GPS combo according to your needs.
+In addition, you can also look into the Fixed Fish finders that require a proper area of installation.
+Above all, the fixed ones are quite heavy.
+Similarly, you can choose the best portable fish finder GPS combo according to your needs.

 5. Down- or Side-Imaging

 The two types of scanning sonars are down-imaging and side-imaging.
-Scanning sonar technologies offers a crisper view of the environment beneath the water.
+Also, scanning sonar technologies offers a crisper view of the environment beneath the water.
 At a low price, Down-imaging sonars are more common, whereas more expensive fish finders provide side-imaging capabilities.

 6. Connectivity (Wi-Fi or Bluetooth)

 A Wi-Fi or Bluetooth connectivity allows you to control your fishfinder through smartphones and tablets without the hassle of physical data cables.
-They help you send maps of other fishing data from your device to your other gadgets.
+Also, they help you send maps of other fishing data from your device to your other gadgets.
 Many modern-day fish finders provide connectivity facilities.

 7. GPS and Chart Plotting